Gabe3231/ActiveDirectory_Administration_and_AccessControl-/README.md

 # Completed Objectives
-1. Set up a virtual Windows Server 2025, promoted it to a Domain Controller, and set up Active Directory Domain Services with a domain titled org.local.
+1. Set up a Windows Server 2025, promoted it to a Domain Controller, and set up Active Directory Domain Services with a domain titled org.local.
 2. Provisioned a virtual Windows 11 Enterprise client and created two domain users: admin and USER-01.
 3. Joined the client machine (USER-01) to the domain and authenticated using the domain credentials.
 4. Created and applied Group Policy Objects (GPOs) to automate app software installation (Google Chrome and Zoom).